TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/Troubleshooting.rst

 .. rst-class:: bignums

-1. Make sure the public(!)
-SSH key is stored in your Gerrit Acccount
+1. Make sure the **public** SSH key is stored in your Gerrit Acccount

+   See :ref:`GerritAccount`

-2. Check if the private(!)
-SSH key is in the correct OpenSSH format.
+2. Check if your **private** SSH key is in the correct OpenSSH format.

-   You can Export your SSH key to the correct OpenSSH format in the Putty Key Generator with Conversions -> Export OpenSSH Key -> safe with a filename, but without a file ending!
+   You can export your SSH key to the correct OpenSSH format with the Putty Key Generator with Conversions -> Export OpenSSH Key -> safe with a filename, but without a file ending!

-3. In the Git Bash check if the ssh-agent is running or turn it on
+3. Check if the ssh-agent is running or turn it on

    .. code-block:: bash